 Instead, have your training partner watch your lower back and tell you the moment you start to lose your lumbar curve.
 That denotes the end of your range of movement, and you should stand up before your back starts to round.

-As much as we LOVE the conventional good morning exercise, there is more than one way to do this movement.
-Plus, there are equally effective exercises you can do instead.
-Here are our favorite good morning variations and alternatives.
+As much as I LOVE the conventional good morning exercise, there is more than one way to do this movement.
+Use these exercises to add variety to your posterior chain workouts.

 1. Dead stop good mornings